kazeburo/Redis-Jet/README.md

         IF enabled.
 The instance does not parse any responses.
 Every responses to be `"0 but true"`. default: 0 (false)

+    - reconnect\_attempts

+        If Redis::Jet could not connect to redis server or failed to write requests, Redis::Jet attempts to re-connect.
+This parameter specify how many times to try reconnect. default: 0 (disable reconnect feature);

+    - reconnect\_delay

+        Redis::Jet inserts delay before reconnect redis-server (see `reconnect_attempts`). default: 0.1 (100msec)

 - `($value,[$error]) = $obj->command($command,$args,$args)`

     send a command and retrieve a value